 Like most important things in life, it’s best to plan ahead.
 Your retirement is no exception.
 Your home is one of your biggest investments, so you might want to start thinking about downsizing before you actually retire.
 In fact, downsizing should be a part of your overall retirement plan.
 The folks at HGTV offer some great advice.
 What are some other key factors to consider?

 - Home Maintenance and Utility Costs: It’s not just what it costs you to buy your new home but also what it’s going to cost you every month to run it.
-Look for homes that are energy efficient and come with Energy Star and National Green Building Standard certifications for a healthier living environment and lower utility bills.
+Look for homes that are energy efficient.
+Those that are insulated well (spray foam is the recognized gold standard in insulation) and built to stringent standards, such as those that are National Green Building Standard certified, for a healthier living environment and lower utility bills.
 Also, bear in mind that if you purchase a newly built home everything is new so it will be virtually maintenance free for years to come.

 - Exterior Maintenance: Sure, tinkering in the garden can be fun and relaxing but what about lawn mowing and snow removal?
 Not so much.
 Many new communities offer an Exterior Maintenance Plan which takes care of all of that for you, often for a very reasonable monthly fee.
 Wouldn’t you rather enjoy your retirement than spend time trying to keep up a beautiful yard?
 With an Exterior Maintenance Plan you can leave that to others.

 - Design: Like most people looking to downsize, you are most likely looking for a home that will allow you to “age in place.”
 There are many floorplans geared toward retirees and empty nesters looking to avoid stairs.
 Ranch plans and First Floor Master Suites are becoming increasingly popular.
 Newly built homes are designed to take advantage of every bit of space so you can have a smaller home that makes more sense to how you live today.